 - To trim your chilled cakes, use a cake leveler or large serrated knife to carefully trim the crust off the top of each cake.
 To trim the half sphere cake use a serrated knife to trim it level with the top of the cake tin.
 Gently take out.

-- To crumb coat your cake, add a dab of frosting onto a 7” cake board or flat serving plate.
+- To crumb coat your cake, mix the Chocolate Swiss meringue buttercream frosting with activated charcoal and add a dab of this frosting onto a 7” cake board or flat serving plate.
 Use a small offset spatula to spread the frosting around before adding the first cake layer.
 Gently press down the centre of the cake layer to make sure it’s stuck to the frosting underneath.

 - Add frosting to a piping bag and frost a ring around the top of the cake.
 Fill the centre with more frosting.
 Use your small offset spatula to smoothen out the frosting before you add the next layer of cake.
 Repeat with the remaining layers.